DappCoderr/DappCoderr/README.md

 💪 I'm getting ready to release an app I built myself over the past year, stay tuned!

 📫 Want to get in touch?
-Shoot me an email at, add me on LinkedIn or ping me on Telegram.
+Shoot me an email, add me on LinkedIn or ping me on Telegram.

 ## Find me around the web 🌎:
 <ul>